adamzvolanek/DevRackDocs/arr_family.md

 # Arr Guides

-Contents here will include setup and configuration of various arr tools: Radarr, Sonarr, and Jackett.
-In the future Jackett will be replaced by Prowlarr.
+Contents here will include setup and configuration of various arr tools: Radarr, Sonarr, and Prowlarr.
+Prowlarr has replaced Jackett.

 ## UnRaid Setup